ehamberg/gtdguide/src/lyagtd.markdown

 </div>

 When you have determined the next action, you should consider if it takes less than two minutes to do it.
-If this is the case, do it.
+If this is the case: do it.
 Right away.
 (Things like ^^"e-mail funny cat video to grandma"^^.)
 The reason for this is simple: if the action takes two minutes or less, the overhead of tracking it will be large compared to how long it takes to just *do* it.
 If it takes more than two